 Some of these characteristics are as follows:

-- Method as Intervention.
-Human-centered design and co-creation are exceptional examples of promoting self-determination and person-centeredness because they invite user groups to articulate the problems and to shape the solutions.
+human-centered design and co-creation are exceptional examples of promoting self-determination because they invite user groups to articulate the problems and to shape the solutions.
 This invitation, this empowering of an often oppressed and disempowered population group, is itself a powerful intervention.
 It is part of the final product and yet cannot be scaled when the solution is exported to other jurisdictions.

 When a solution is grown in a local context and then scaled to a different one, there is a presumption that the solution is discretely bound such that it can be extracted and replicated without any loss of fidelity.
 This is rarely the case in social services.